memosiki/memosiki/README.md

-💞️ I’m looking to collaborate on a project that either serves and manages user generated content or runs and validates code produced by it's users as in an educational platform since such systems has been my main responsibily for the past few years and it's what I'm truly proficient at.
+💞️ I’m looking to collaborate on a project that either serves and manages user generated content or runs and validates code produced by it's users as in an educational platform since development of such systems has been my main responsibily for the past few years and it's what I'm truly proficient at.
 Conciseness also.

 📫 Reach out to me on [Linkedin](https://www.linkedin.com/in/konstantin-lukashkin/)